spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-multiple-carts-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that the following widgets have been registered:
+Make sure the following widgets have been registered:

 | MODULE | TEST |
 | --- | --- |